 Streaming

 Audio is delivered incrementally: TADA’s synthesis loop runs one step per text token, and the handler emits a chunk every couple of tokens (a ~4-token window, 2 of them overlap for crossfade context) as synthesis proceeds — so the first audio arrives well before the utterance finishes.
-Synthesis is fast on top of that (real-time factor ~0.13–0.25, i.e. audio produced several × faster than it plays).
+Synthesis is fast on top of that (real-time factor ~0.13-0.25, i.e. audio produced several times faster than it plays).
 The streaming_verdict field in bench/tada-3b-ml/ reports per run whether the edge delivered bytes incrementally.

 TADA streaming does not honor the speed parameter — speed control needs a full second synthesis pass, which is incompatible with per-chunk streaming.
 Pass speed: 1.0 (or omit it) for streaming requests; use batch mode if you need to change the rate.